dianazevedoferreira/dianaferreira/aboutme.md

 subtitle: Doctoral researcher at University of Minho
 ---

-Currently working as researcher in the Knowledge Engineering Group (KEG) at the University of Minho’s [Algoritmi Research Center] (http://algoritmi.uminho.pt/).
+Currently working as researcher in the Knowledge Engineering Group (KEG) at the University of Minho’s [Algoritmi Research Center](http://algoritmi.uminho.pt/).
 Invited Assistant Professor, teaching Learning and Knowledge Extraction Systems.
 Everlasting interests in eHealth, Health Information Systems, Artficial Intelligence, Machine Learning, Data Mining and Interoperability in the healthcare domain.